jiangzz-lab/GroverQLearning/README.md

 ~~~

 2. Train the Grover agent with the FrozenLake environment with gym <br />
-Install the gym package by typing
+Install the gym package by typing the following command in terminal.
 ~~~
 pip install gym
 ~~~
-in terminal <br />

 Run the following code in a python notebook:
 ~~~
 import numpy as np